Richardv10/food_blog/README.md

-(Feature 1)
+## (Feature 1)
-### As a regular User I would like to be able to create recipes and store them on my user profile (Could have)
+### As a regular user I would like to be able to create recipes and store them on my
+user profile (Could have)
--Use cloud storage, or key value pairs or via API ID to record favorites
+- Use cloud storage, key/value pairs, or an API ID to record favorites

-(Features 2 & 5)
+## (Features 2 & 5)
-### As a casual visitor, I want to browse a variety of recipes, so that I can discover new dishes easily.
+### As a casual visitor, I want to browse a variety of recipes so that I can discover
+new dishes easily.
 (Must have)
--API returns a list of recipes with title, image, description, tags, and is searchable -Recipes are displayed in a grid or list format
+- API returns a list of recipes with title, image, description, and tags, and is searchable
+- Recipes are displayed in a grid or list format
--If the API fails, exception handling and caching still provides usability
+- If the API fails, exception handling and caching still provide usable functionality

-(Feature 3)
+## (Feature 3)
-### As a user, I want to like recipes, so that I can save my favourites and influence future recommendations.(Should have)
+### As a user, I want to like recipes, so that I can save my favorites and influence future recommendations.(Should have)
 -Each recipe has a visible "like" button.
 -Liked recipes are stored in the user’s profile.
--Users can unlike recipes to remove them from favourites.
+-Users can unlike recipes to remove them from favorites.

-(Feature 4)
+## (Feature 4)
 ### As a regular user I want to connect with others and share my love of food (Must have)
 -Social feed where users can comment and share recipes -User can modify, delete or post their own comments -Users can't delete each others comments

-(Feature 6)
+## (Feature 6)
-### As a mobile user without access to a PC, I would like the site to be fully usable on mobiles and tablets (Must have)
+### As a mobile user without access to a PC, I would like the site to be fully usable
+on mobiles and tablets (Must have)
--Full site functionality preserved through use of media queries and bootstrap
+- Full site functionality preserved through use of media queries and Bootstrap

-(Feature 2)
+## (Feature 2)
 ### As a vegetarian user, I want to filter out meat-based recipes, so that I only see dishes I can eat.
 (Could have)
 -Filter options include dietary tags (e.g., vegetarian, vegan, gluten-free).
 ~~Recipes with excluded ingredients are hidden from personalized feed~~